google/EarlGrey/CONTRIBUTING.md

 * Keep pull requests focused on addressing one issue or feature.
 If multiple separate issues are fixed by a pull request, prefer commiting the fixes under multiple commits, one for each issue.
-* For every pull request, make sure all commits for a related issue or feature are consolidated into a single commit before sending the pull request.
 * Before submitting any code changes, please ensure that the [Unit Tests](https://github.com/google/EarlGrey/tree/master/Tests/UnitTests) and [Functional Tests](https://github.com/google/EarlGrey/tree/master/Tests/FunctionalTests) projects build and all tests pass.
 If you believe that the test failures are due to bugs in the